| Endorsed by GLRC Executive Committee on March 2, 2007 I. Introduction Invasive species come from outside an ecosystem, degrade habitat,

 Great Lakes cannot afford even one new invader, and as invasions are

+irreversible, prevention is paramount.
 Preventing the introduction of AIS is the first line of defense

 against invasions.
 Several ongoing efforts, including the Great Lakes